antoineMoPa/a-mo-pa.com/README.md

 This is the code for my [website](http://a-mo-pa.com) which is currently a javascript & canvas playground.

+In the txts folder, there are .txt files and a ruby script to assemble them in a html container.
+That's how I do content management...

 ### Features  ###

 * A really dumb 3d renderer